sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 	 + Maximum Number of Transaction Sets :Fixed number of transactions within an Interchange
 	 + Maximum Number of Characters in an Interchange : Number of characters
 	 + External Release Trigger : Whenever a Trigger Message is given to BizTalk

 11. Is it possible to receive Multiple Interchanges in a Single Message and parse it?

 + Yes it's possible to receive multiple interchange in a single message and to parse it, the pipeline property calledDetectMID is to be set as True.

 12. Can we access EDI message context properties in orchestration?

 + Yes it's possible.
 To do so reference to Microsoft.BizTalk.Edi.BaseArtifacts.dll should be added.

+## BizTalk Database

-+ What effect does creating a new Host have on the Database?
+#### What effect does creating a new Host have on the Database?

 When the new host is created it results in a new entry in the Host table in the Management database and also a new Host queue in the MessageBox.

-+ The MessageBox database holds all the messages that are processed, what about messaging Objects?
+#### The MessageBox database holds all the messages that are processed, what about messaging Objects?

 Messaging objects viz.
 Receive Ports, Receive Locations, Send ports, etc. are stored in the Management Database.

-+ Is there any change in the database when the filter is added to Send port or when Activate property of Receive shape is set to true?
+#### Is there any change in the database when the filter is added to Send port or when Activate property of Receive shape is set to true?

 Yes.
 An entry is added in subscription table.

-+ What databases are part of every solution?
+#### What databases are part of every solution?

 BizTalk Server Management database, MessageBox databases, Tracking database, and SSO database are four database which are used by BizTalk server runtime operations.
 It is the component that encapsulates and abstracts the database component and is the interface used by BizTalk Server to interact with the MessageBox.
 The Message Agent is a Component Object Model (COM) component that provides interfaces for publishing messages, subscribing to messages, retrieving messages, and so on.
 This interface is the only mechanism used by other BizTalk Server components, including the adapter framework and orchestrations, to interact with the MessageBox.

-+ Which service looks after known issues in the database?
+#### Which service looks after known issues in the database?

 Monitor BizTalk Server, this job scans the BizTalkMgmtDb, BizTalkMsgBoxDb and BizTalkDTADb database for any known issues, including orphaned instances.
 + How would you define database role in context to BizTalk?